SlavovLab/decode/genome_annotation/README.md

 1. `setup.sh` is the master script that sets up a directory structure, and calls all other scripts.
 It further contains a series of processing steps that extracts information from downloaded genome files.
-   The steps must be reproduced in the ordre of that script.
+   The steps must be reproduced in the order of that script.
 2. `download.sh` contains `wget` calls to download original data. *NOTE** that several download commands (`wget`) will not work since some download URLs do not support scripted downloads.
 These files must be looked up and downloaded manually.
 3. R scripts: these take the pre-processed data files (`setup.sh`) as input to do some more involved mapping and coordinate calculations.
+4. Bash scripts: additional bash scripts `setup_hpc.sh` and `run_calculations.sh` also require manual steps and guide the calculation of protein structure predictions, partially on Northeastern's Discovery HPC platform.